 What is AFCAT?

-Air Force Common Admission Test (AFCAT) is a National Level Entrance Examination conducted by the Indian Air Force (IAF) for admission into Flying Branch, Ground Duty (Technical Branch), Ground Duty (Non-Technical Branch).
+The full-form of AFCAT is Air Force Common Admission Test.
+It is a National Level Entrance Examination conducted by the Indian Air Force (IAF) for admission into Flying Branch, Ground Duty (Technical Branch), Ground Duty (Non-Technical Branch).
 Air Force Common Admission Test (AFCAT) is conducted by Indian Air Force (IAF) every year in two sessions.

 |Administered by||Indian Air Force|